Associate Professor

 For CV click here

 In the case of modernism, I am interested in how the character and task of literature was redefined in response to the emergence of cinema.
 My book, The Novel After Film: Modernism and the Decline of Autonomy, explores this by looking at the work of writers who sought to transform our understanding of the novel—among them Virginia Woolf, H.D., Aldous Huxley, and Henry Green—and who were also members of the first generation to address the challenge to aesthetic conventions posed by narrative film-making.
 Connecting the public discourse about film as an art to the experiments of modernist fiction, I show how basic literary notions of subjectivity, language, irony, and omniscience were reconfigured in the shadow of a medium that seemed to make those categories at once obsolete and newly urgent.
 The Russian critic Viktor Shklovsky once wrote that making literature in the style of film would be absurd, akin to making “ice-cream out of lilacs.”
 This strikes me as a taunt and a caution, but also as a kind of thinking that is surprisingly desirous of the bad form it disavows.
-I would like to understand how this kind of drift in aesthetic value and judgment might refocus our understanding of how literature has remade itself in the last hundred years or so.
+I want to understand how this kind of drift in aesthetic value might refocus our understanding of how literature has remade itself in the last hundred years or so.

 Teaching and Research Interests